ToothlessRider/ESE_Notes/Software_Design_ESE.md

 #### Context
 - The general situation in which the pattern is applicable
 #### Problem :
-- A short sentence describing the
+- A short sentence describing the problem it is solving
 #### Forces
 - The issues or concerns while solving the problem
 #### Solution